perebaj/jjhandbook/notes/RESTAPI/README.md

 ## How I structure my REST API projects

-Usually I like to have a folder called `docs` inside the `api` folder.
-Within this folder I create two files:
+Usually, I like to have a folder called `docs` inside the `api` folder.
+Within this folder, I create two files:

 - api.md: Here I gather some examples of how to use the API.
 With some expected requests and responses.
 - api.yaml: Here I gather the API specification using the [OpenAPI Specification](https://www.openapis.org/).

-The api folder, is the place where I put all the routes and handlers of the API.
+The API folder is the place where I put all the routes and handlers of the API.

-If my API have different resources, I like to create a different file for each resource.
+If my API has different resources, I like to create a different file for each resource.
 For example:

 ```
 - service